-- External Reference (Front panel connectors) - White Rabbit (High-Accuracy PTP) - NTP (Survey mode only) → Coming soon! - " Holdover (Always used as last timing source if available)
+- External Reference (Front panel connectors) - White Rabbit (High-Accuracy PTP) - " NTP (Survey mode only) → Coming soon! - >>> Holdover (Always used as last timing source if available)

 Note: PTP as timing source: A pure PTP timing source (slave) should not be selected if the timing is then re-distributed using WR (master).
 Indeed, the jittered correction run by PTP clock is not compatible with the precision needed for WR/HA distribution.
-However, a combination of PTP+SyncE as timing source, allows to re-distribute timing using WR without significant penalties.